Early Booking Tips for an Unforgettable Christmas Party

 Shared Christmas Party Nights

 Croke Park also organise Shared Party Nights where smaller groups can join large, big production celebrations.
-The Sparkle at Croke Park Party Nights
+Our Sparkle at Croke Park Party Nights

-2018 were hugely successful and featured Anna Geary as MC and live music from The Roadworn Frets.
+are hugely successful featuring guest MC and live music from The Roadworn Frets.

 Contact our team on +353 1 8192300 or email us if you would like to check out some of our event spaces.